|

 Radish

 You can use radishes around the edges of your growing hills to act as a trap crop for harmful insects like beetles.
-For example, cucumber beetles will transmit wilt to your watermelon plants if left untreated.
+For example, cucumber beetles that will transmit wilt to your watermelon plants if left untreated.

-Radishes also help break up the soil.
+Radishes also help break up the soil with their long taproots.

 A bundle of freshly harvested, bright red, radishes.
 The image is meant identify watermelon companion plants.